tastytrade/tastytrade-sdk-python/docs/contributors/README.md

 [PEP](https://peps.python.org/pep-0008/) rules enforced by [pylint](https://pypi.org/project/pylint/).

-To check codestyle at any time, run `make lint`.
+To check codestyle at any time, run `poetry run lint`.

 ## Testing
 There's no explicit code coverage requirement.
 Contributors are expected to use their best judgement to maintain a test